This article covers some common questions on how Symantec DLP Detection Servers function when the Enforce Server or Oracle database are down.

 Yes.
 Storage of queued up incidents on the Detection Server depends on drive size allocated to partition.
 The incidents are stored in encrypted files on the drive.

 The moment Enforce Server starts communicating with Detection Server, the Detection Server will push queued incidents to the Enforce Server for processing.
 However if queued incidents are high in number it may choke the IncidentPersister process on the Enforce Server.
-See related article TECH219791 for more details.
+See related article id 159855 for more details.